 On November 20, 2018, HMS-ORIX closed on a \$170.0 million credit facility with Citibank, N.A. (the "Refinanced HMS-ORIX Credit Facility").
-The proceeds from the Refinanced HMS-ORIX Credit Facility were used to pay off the outstanding balance on the Initial HMS-ORIX Credit Facility, which was subsequently terminated.
-The reinvestment period for the Refinanced HMS-ORIX Credit Facility is scheduled to expire on September 6, 2019 and the maturity date is nine months after expiration of the reinvestment period (unless terminated earlier pursuant to the terms of the Refinanced HMS-ORIX Credit Facility).
-Borrowings under the Refinanced HMS-ORIX Credit Facility bear interest at a rate equal to the three-month LIBOR plus 1.15%.
+The proceeds from the Refinanced HMS-ORIX Credit Facility were used to pay off the outstanding balance on its existing \$100.0 million credit facility with Bank of America, N.A., which was subsequently terminated.
+The reinvestment period for the Refinanced HMS-ORIX Credit Facility was scheduled to expire on September 6, 2019, and the maturity date was nine months after expiration of the reinvestment period (unless terminated earlier pursuant to the terms of the Refinanced HMS-ORIX Credit Facility).
+Borrowings under the Refinanced HMS-ORIX Credit Facility bore interest at a rate equal to the three-month LIBOR plus 1.15%.
 As of December 31, 2018, \$98.8 million of advances were outstanding under the Refinanced HMS-ORIX Credit Facility.
-Borrowings under the facility are secured by substantially all of the assets of HMS-ORIX.
+Borrowings under the facility were secured by substantially all of the assets of HMS-ORIX.